 Women are still significantly under-represented in decision-making positions in all fields across the EU, with only a minority making it to the highest positions in political, economic and social institutions.

-Progress has been made and Ireland’s index score has increased by 28.6 points since 2005, but it’s still just 61.7 points out of a possible 100, although that’s higher than the EU average of 57.2.
+Progress has been made and Ireland’s index score in the domain of power is 67.6 points out of a possible 100, higher than the EU average of 61.4.

 Ireland has a legislative female election candidate quota of 30% to support an increase of women in parliament.
-The General Election in February 2020 saw 36 women (22.5%) elected out of a total of 160 TDs in Dáil Éireann.
-However, that’s still below the EU average of 33% of seats in national parliaments in 2022.
+The Irish General Election in November 2024 saw 44 women (25%) elected out of a total of 174 TDs in Dáil Éireann.
+Female representation in the previous Dáil was 23%.

 The European Commission has instigated legislation and taken actions aimed at ensuring women are better represented in positions of power.